gddens/World_Happiness_Visualization/README.md

 ## 3.1 Scikit-Learn
 Looking at the descriptions in <a> https://worldhappiness.report </a> website, it is clear that the Life Ladder score is connected to 8 indicators of nation's economic and social developments.
 For this reason, it was decided to use Multi Linear Regression Model, to build a supervised machine learning model for prediction of the life Ladder.
 For this, the LinearRegression module from `Scikit-Learn` (Sklearn) Python library was used.
+The dependent variable (y) is taken to be the Life Ladder column, and the remaining 8 columns to be the features.
 The linear equation is as follows:

 <ins>Regression Equation:</ins>